Chantelle-zhang/react-express-sensor-alert-chantelle/README.md

 # react-express-sensor-alert-chantelle
-     npm run server: to start the application npm run dev: to run the application dev enviroment npm run build: to build the application npm run test to test the application
+     npm run server: to start the application on localhost:5000 npm run dev: to run the application dev enviroment on localhost:3000 npm run build: to build the application npm run test to test the application